MuratTurkoz/UdoGamesNextGenDevs_/README.md

 ## Theme
-* One of our team members came up with an idea related to the theme of the game while discussing.
-We all agreed on the same topic.
+* While discussing it, one of our teammates came up with an idea regarding the theme of the game.
+This idea became the "Adventure Time" concept.
+All our teammates accepted this idea.

 <p align="center">
 <img  width="500" height="300" src= "Readme images/teama.png">